Rochester mayor lays out guidelines to get through snowstorm

 It is going to be a busy two days, but the people of Rochester can do their part to get through this snowstorm smoothly by keeping their cars off the side of the road, shoveling their own sidewalks, and having their kids prepared when going to school.

-While RCSD (Rochester City School District) has its own private contractors to clear driveways and sidewalks around campuses, Rochester Public Works crews are still communicating with the School District to make sure children have a safe route walking to school.
+While the Rochester City School District (RCSD) has its own private contractors to clear driveways and sidewalks around campuses, Rochester Public Works crews are still communicating with the School District to make sure children have a safe route walking to school.
 But parents should prepare ahead of time.

 “We encourage them not to walk in the street because that is extremely dangerous,” Mayor Evans said.
 “But even more importantly motorists on these snowbound days must go below the speed limit and look out for young people.”